Musk And Space Travel Skewered In S. Korean Director Bongs Latest - UrduPoint

 In "Mickey 17", passengers hop on the rocket ship almost casually for a variety of reasons, with Mickey seeking to escape his problems on Earth.

-"It's not that the Earth goes extinct -- it just becomes a harsh place to live in, so people end up leaving.
-They get on a spaceship like it's a red-eye flight from LA to New York," Bong explained.

-It is not the first time a dystopian future provides the backdrop to a Bong film, with his 2013 movie "Snowpiercer" set on a train following a failed climate change experiment that has plunged the planet into a new ice age.
+It is not the first time a dystopian future has provided the backdrop to a Bong film, with his 2013 movie "Snowpiercer" set on a train following a failed climate change experiment that has plunged the planet into a new ice age.

+Bong, 55, said he wanted his foray into science fiction to have a "very human" element and for the situation in the film to be "one you could experience in real life".

+"I want to make films of all genres, that's my life's goal.
+Though I'm a bit nervous about musicals," he said.

 "Mickey 17", a Warner Bros. production, will be released first in South Korea on February 28 before appearing in cinemas internationally from March 5.